 Plot Location: Section 203, Lot 3 1/2

 John was an early Christmas gift to the Leonard family in 1895, born on December 24.
 Like his father, his name is a tribute to his father’s uncle, Civil War Sgt.
 John Love.
+(He is also buried at Mount Moriah, and his Notable story can be found here.)
 His father was a lifelong textile worker and, as a teenager in the Melrose neighborhood of South Philadelphia, John and his older brother William worked as helpers in a mill.
 He also had a younger brother, Charles.